 In the modern era, Kant suggested in the Lectures on Ethics that beneficiaries should cringe at receiving favors, since in doing so, a beneficiary becomes the debtor of his benefactor—a shameful position (Kant 1775–1780 : 118–119).
 For Kant, owing an obligation of gratitude is especially bad, since duties of gratitude are sacred duties—duties which can never be fully discharged.
 This is because any attempt on a beneficiary’s part to “pay off” the debt of gratitude will always be done essentially as a reaction to the original act of benevolence.
 The benefactor alone has the honor of having acted benevolently in a purely proactive way.
 Insofar as we would want to avoid being in such an eternally imbalanced relationship, we should be wary of accepting gifts and favors.

 Kant’s worries about obligations of gratitude in the Lectures on Ethics may be overstated.
 For one thing, it may well be possible to discharge an obligation of gratitude, if by this we mean get back on equal footing with a benefactor.
 A beneficiary might one day bestow an act of benevolence for a stranger, only to find out after the fact that the stranger was a benefactor of his from long ago.
 Here, the beneficiary has benefited his benefactor, and has done it not as any sort of reaction, but with the same sort of original proactive benevolence that motivated the original benefactor’s benevolence in the first place.
 Furthermore, even if it may be impossible ever to “pay off” an obligation of gratitude, it is usually not especially difficult to avoid violating any such obligations, especially if the original favor was small (Hewitt 1924).
 A beneficiary need not shape his life around respecting his obligations of gratitude, insofar as living up to those obligations might require only occasional minor return favors on his part.
 Sacred duties of gratitude, then, need not be as burdensome as Kant originally suggested.
 And indeed, Kant himself seemed to soften his claims about accepting favors and the psychological effects of being under an obligation of gratitude.
-In the Doctrine of Virtue, he noted that while it may be natural to feel shamed at being made a beneficiary, this shame is not rationally justified, and results from a misunderstanding of the legitimate sources of one’s moral worth (Smit and Timmons 2011).
+In the Doctrine of Virtue, he noted that while it may be natural to feel shamed at being made a beneficiary, this shame is not rationally justified, and it results from a misunderstanding of the legitimate sources of one’s moral worth (Smit and Timmons 2011).

 A more plausible picture of obligations of gratitude paints them as obligations that we ought not be upset at having.
-Even if those obligations sometimes land us in situations we find unpleasant, we should not regret the circumstances that brought us to that point.
+Even if those obligations sometimes land us in situations we find unpleasant, we should not regret the benevolence that gave rise to those obligations.
 A similar point could be made about parenthood, love, or friendship.
 In all such relationships, a parent, lover or friend will sometimes find himself tightly constrained by certain obligations and commitments.
 Such constraints may be in themselves unpleasant; but a good parent, lover or friend will not take that unpleasantness as reason to regret the special relationship they stem from (Owens 2012).
 By the same token, it might be argued that a good beneficiary will not regret or avoid having been shown benevolence, despite what obligations may arise as a result.
 Indeed, insofar as we incur moral obligations in accepting or receiving favors, we might even find pleasure or pride in such obligations.
 Card (1988) argues that in bestowing a favor upon a beneficiary, we should see the benefactor as expressing her faith in the beneficiary as someone worthy of benevolence, and as someone who can be trusted to return a favor in the future.
 Beneficiaries should see themselves not as debtors, with the constant need to prove to benefactors that they are indeed grateful, but as trustees, who already have the confidence of their depositors.
 On this “trusteeship paradigm”, obligations of gratitude are obligations we are proud and honored to have been given.

 Still, there may be wisdom in the point Kant makes in the Lectures.
 We may want to be careful who we accept favors from, insofar as there are people whose interests we would not want to have to consider in our future practical deliberations (Camenisch 1981).
 Furthermore, even a competent trustee open for business will be reluctant to take on too many deposits, lest he find himself having to pay too many back at the same time.
 That this reluctance may be reasonable finds support in the claim that sometimes, it seems, benefactors may need to ask for permission before doing a favor (Card 1988).